 These units provide an additional incentive for the CEO to achieve specific mid- to long-term corporate performance goals.
-If these goals are not achieved, then the CEO will ultimately receive less comparative compensation than the marketplace.
+If these goals are not achieved, then the CEO may ultimately receive less compensation than the approximate median of the CEO reference group of companies.